sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 TL;DW: DC motors take advantage of the [Lorentz force](https://en.wikipedia.org/wiki/Lorentz_force) to produce a torque.
 By manipulating a magnetic field along a permanent magnet, we can continuously generate a Lorentz force that drives our motor.

 But don't worry if this looks complicated, because it's super simple for us.
-All we have to do is power the positive and negative ends of our m
+All we have to do is power the positive and negative ends and the motor's design will do all the work for us.

 ## Motor Setup
 Follow the club instructions on building the actual robot.
 Here's a diagram for how the L298N motor controller should be hooked up to the Arduino: